DavisNT/GoogleEarthVR-saved-renamer/README.md

 section or built from the source by using Visual Studio 2019).

 The tool has the following command-line usages:
-* `GEVR-SR file.jpg` - display current title and subtitle.
+* `GEVR-SR file.jpg` - display current title, subtitle and Google Maps link to viewpoint location.
 * `GEVR-SR file.jpg title` - set title without changing subtitle.
 * `GEVR-SR file.jpg title subtitle` - set title and subtitle.
 * `GEVR-SR /MsgBox file.jpg` - display current title and subtitle in a GUI (MessageBox) window.
 Console windows sometimes have issues displaying Unicode characters, the `/MsgBox` parameter works around this by displaying a GUI window.